MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/calendars/550-5111-ndr-delegate-sends-update-meeting.md

 Consider the following scenario:

-- A manager, who has a delegate, has their mailbox moved to Microsoft Office 365.
+- A manager, who has a delegate, has their mailbox moved to Microsoft 365.
 - The delegate's mailbox remains in on-premises environment.
 - The manager creates a meeting on their calendar after the mailbox is migrated.
 - The delegate updates the meeting time and sends an updated version of the meeting to the invitees.